 These sites offer coupons for a variety of products from various manufacturers on a monthly basis.
 You can expect a big coupon update at the first of every month and new coupons to be added sporadically throughout the month.

 Coupons stay up all month or according to the specific manufacturers print limits.
 Two of each coupon can be printed per computer.

 Many manufacturers offer coupons through their websites as a regular feature or during special promotions.
 Some also make monthly emailed newsletters available which may feature one or more printable coupons.

 Basic personal information is required when registering for emailed newsletters.
 I suggest that you set up a separate email for couponing so that your regular inbox does not become overloaded with these offers.

 Many retailers, like CVS, Walgreens, Target and Homeland to name a few, offer printable coupons on their website.
 These coupons are a mix of store specific coupons and manufacturer coupons.

 CVS and Homeland use Coupons.com to power their coupon page so the manufacturer coupons are the same that you will find at Coupons.com and the print limits carry over.
 In other words, if you print two honey nut cheerios coupons from Coupons.com, you will not be able to print the same coupons from the Homeland website.

 All You Magazine

-This magazine is available only at Walmart ($2.49) or by subscription (as low as $1.00).
+All You Magazine is available only at Walmart ($2.49) or by subscription (as low as $1.00).
 It is full of valuable coupons.
-Sometimes the newstand issue contains coupons not found in subscription copies.
-Allyou.com also features exclusive coupons.com printable coupons.
+Sometimes the newsstand issue contains coupons not found in subscription copies.
+AllYou.com also features exclusive coupons.com printable coupons.

 These are coupons that manufacturers attach directly to their product and you peel off at the time of use.
 Sometimes it may involve buying another product as well to receive the savings.